-A powerful IT infrastructure uniformly implemented throughout the Group ensures smooth business operations.
+A powerful IT infrastructure uniformly implemented throughout the Group ensures smooth business operations with efficient processes.
 Various measures are implemented to mitigate the risk of system interruptions, data loss and unauthorized access including multi-level security and anti-virus concepts, the issue of user rights, access control systems, data backups and uninterrupted power supply.
-HUGO BOSS also works with professional service providers to avert risks in specific subareas.
+HUGO BOSS also works with professional service providers to avert risks.
+The effectiveness of all ongoing and planned actions is regularly reviewed so that the highly dynamic IT threats are constantly given adequate consideration.
 Consequently, management assumes that the probability of occurrence with respect to IT risks is unlikely and that any financial effect would be minor.

 Possible legal risks can arise in the course of worldwide business activities.
 All significant legal transactions entered into by the HUGO BOSS Group are reviewed and approved by the central legal department to avoid litigation to the extent possible.
 The central legal department works closely with local lawyers and subsidiaries.
 Insurance policies with coverage worldwide are used to mitigate liability risk.
 Sufficient provisions were recognized in the past fiscal year for current litigation costs.
 A burden from additional legal risks is considered possible, although the impact on the net assets, financial position and results of operations of the Group is considered minor from the perspective of management.